getpelican/pelican-plugins/Readme.rst

 Pelican Themes Generator  Generates theme screenshots from the Pelican Themes repository

+pelican-rdf                Allows the processing of .rdf vocabularies, and the generation of a lightweight documentation.

 pelican-toc               Generates a Table of Contents and make it available to the theme via article.toc

 Pelican Vimeo             Enables you to embed Vimeo videos in your pages and articles